ciaracade/umich-mcp/README.md

 # umich-mcp
 〽️ MCP server for Univeristy of Michigan public APIs.

-## Getting Started
-> [!CAUTION]
-> This section a WIP and does not currently work.
-Give us a second...

 1. Clone this repository.
 ```
 git clone https://github.com/ciaracade/umich-mcp.git
 ```

-2. Create an `.env` file and input API keys.
+2. Create an `.env` file and input API key and secret.
 ```
 UMICH_API_KEY =
 UMICH_API_SECRET =
-USER_AGENT = "um-mcp/0.0"
 ```

 3. Follow this guide [here](https://modelcontextprotocol.io/quickstart/user) for Claude Desktop (recommended) or whichever client you are hosting the server on.